bobbyyy15/UnityPath/README.md

 ## **🛠 Key Features**
 - **Volunteer Registration & Login:** Volunteers can register and create profiles with their skills and interests, allowing for easy application to suitable opportunities.
 - **Organization Registration & Login:** Organizations can post opportunities, review applications, and manage volunteer participation.
-- **Opportunity Management:** Volunteers can view, apply, and track opportunities based on their skills and availability.
+- **Opportunity Management:** Volunteers can view, apply, and track opportunities based on their availability.
-- **Search & Filter Functionality:** Volunteers can search for opportunities by location, skills, and other criteria to find the best fit.
 - **Clear, User-Friendly Interface:** The system is designed with an easy-to-navigate UI that simplifies the interaction between volunteers and organizations.
 - **Exit Handling:** The system includes clear exit options that allow users to cancel actions easily.